Tractus Iliotibialis Friction Syndrome (Runners Knee)

 What is Tractus Iliotibialis Friction Syndrome?

-The Tractus Iliotibialis Friction Syndrome, often called the “Runners Knee,” is an overuse injury in which the tendon ligament on the outside of the knee (tractus iliotibialis) rubs the thighbone.
-This causes irritation and pain, especially during running, cycling or other repetitive knee bends.
-It is common in athletes, as well as in people who do a lot of stair climbing or long walks.
+Tractus Iliotibialis Friction Syndrome, often referred to as the “Runners Knee”, is an overuse injury in which the tendon ligament on the outside of the knee (tractus iliotibialis) rubs the thighbone.
+This causes irritation and pain, especially during running, cycling or other repeated knee bends.
+It is common in athletes, but also in people who do a lot of stair climbing or long walks.

 Complaints